 It's kind of hard to play your Nintendo Switch if the console stops charging for some reason.
 I've had this happen, and it threw me off for a week or so until I figured out what was wrong.
 There are a few different reasons why your Switch might be doing this.
 Fortunately, there are some things you can try before needing to send your Switch in for repairs.
-If your Switch Lite or Nintendo Switch won't charge, try these troubleshooting tips and see if they fix the problem.
+If your Switch Lite, Nintendo Switch, or Switch OLED won't charge, try these troubleshooting tips and see if they fix the problem.

 Why is this happening?

 There are a few different reasons why your Nintendo Switch might not be charging:

 - The outlet might need to be reset.

 - There might be something wrong with the outlet, like a burnt fuse.